 Make sure to make any substitutions to fit the dietary requirements of your unique child.

 Breakfast made on the spot in ten minutes or less:

-- Plain Quick Oats.
-Use a sachet of plain quick oats and cook with 1/2 cup of your preferred milk.
-Top with chopped banana or berries, 1 tsp cinnamon and 1/2 tsp of chia seeds.
+- Simple Banana Oats.
+Use a sachet of plain quick oats, or your preferred oats, and cook with 1/2 cup of your preferred milk.
+Stir in one mashed banana, 1 tsp cinnamon and 1/2 tsp of chia seeds.

 - Wholemeal Toast Fingers.
 Top with peanut butter and sliced banana or 1 tbs danish feta cheese and 1/4 avocado mashed together with a splash of lemon.
 Serve with a side of berries and plain greek yogurt.